NLR’s goal for 2030

 Since 1 January 2019, NLR has been using power generated as European wind energy.
 This electricity is generated sustainably and is CO2-neutral.
 Electricity consumption in 2021 increased slightly due to an increase in wind tunnel testing and the use of heat pumps for heating.

 In July 2019, NLR signed a development agreement with HVC to realise approximately 30 ha of solar panelling at the Marknesse location.
 NLR employees were given the opportunity to participate financially.
 The environmental permit and SDE+ subsidy for the solar farm were granted.
 HVC is currently working on the technical design and selecting contractors.
 In addition, we will work with the grid operator to see what the best way is to connect the solar farm to the electricity grid.

 NLR is investing heavily in bringing its accommodation up to date.
 Twenty old buildings have been demolished since 2017.
 A great deal of attention has been paid during the renovation and new construction to insulation and energy consumption.
 On top of standard measures such as LED lighting, motion detectors and H++ glazing, systems such as thermal storage have also been added, partly to reduce natural gas consumption.

-The NLR fleet will be replaced as far as possible in the coming years by electric or hybrid vehicles.
-4 electric cars were added in 2019, making 33% of the fleet electric or hybrid.
-The number of charging stations for official cars, visitors and employees has also doubled to 18.
+The Royal NLR vehicle fleet (Amsterdam and Marknesse sites) will be replaced as far as possible by electric or hybrid vehicles in the coming years.
+Four electric cars were added in 2019, making 33% of the fleet electric.
+The number of recharging points for official cars, visitors and employees has also been increased to 30 in recent years.